Webperf-se/webperf_core/README.md

 *python default.py*

 Now it will begin testing.
-### Adjust the database
-If you have not changed anything in your database, it is webperf.se that will be tested.
-To change the database, you can download [DB Browser for SQLite](https://sqlitebrowser.org/).
-However, it does not seem to be available on Linux.

-You can add a bunch of websites.
-Open the database, go to the *sites* table, add a new line / record with each website’s address and title.
-The test results are added to the table *site_tests* when you run the code.

-Good to know about the database:
-* A site identity is called *id* in the *sites* table, which refers to *site_id* in the test results in *sitetests*.
-* *most_recent* in *sitetests* is a filter to get the latest tests for each website, select *1* to only get the most recent tests.

-If you don’t know the query language [SQL for databases, there is a good introduction to W3Schools](https://www.w3schools.com/sql/sql_intro.asp).
-It is with SQL that you can retrieve results from the database, calculate averages and much more.
 ### Are you getting error messages?
 It is often worthwhile to google the error messages you get.
 If you give up the search then you can always [check if someone on our Slack channel](https://webperf.se/articles/webperf-pa-slack/) have time to help you, but don’t forget to paste your error message directly in the first post.
 Or, if you think your error are common for more people than yourself, post an issue here at Github.